Train strikes 2023: Everything you need to know about July rail walkouts

 Over a year on from the start of the first national rail strikes since the 1980s, the dispute over pay, jobs and working conditions appears as intractable as ever.
 July sees the resumption of industrial action aimed at more than a dozen train operators by both main rail unions.

-The unions say their members have not had a pay rise for four years and are demanding a decent, no-strings award that takes into account the high level of inflation.
+The biggest union, the RMT, and Aslef, representing train drivers, say many of their members have not had a pay rise for four years.
+They are demanding decent, no-strings increases that take into account the high level of inflation.
+The unions are prepared to discuss reforms, but these must be negotiated separately with commensurate boosts to pay.

-Train operators and ministers – who must sign off any deal – say reforms are essential following the collapse of rail revenue, which they say is 30 per cent lower than before the Covid pandemic.
+Train operators and ministers – who must sign off any deal – say modernisation is essential following the collapse of rail revenue, in particular the loss of much of the “bedrock” of season ticket sales since the Covid pandemic.

-The train drivers’ union, Aslef, is mounting “action short of a strike” in the shape of an overtime ban from 3 to 8 July inclusive.
-Hundreds of trains are being cancelled each day.

-Later in the month the biggest rail union, the RMT, will call 20,000 of its members out on strike.
-The walk-out is likely to cause widespread cancellations at the start of the main summer school holidays in England.
-Transport for Wales and ScotRail are not involved and will run normal services, but some of the affected operators usually run trains in Wales and Scotland.

 Caught in the middle: the long-suffering passenger.
 Since June 2022, national rail strikes have caused problems for tens of millions of train passengers.
 Stoppages have been called frequently, causing massive disruption and making advance travel planning difficult.